xzhou110/xzhou110.github.io/_posts/2018-07-06-project-benson.md

 title: Harnessing Marketing Power of Street Teams Leveraging Data Science
 ---

-## Problem Statement
+### Problem Statement

 WomenTechWomenYes (WTWY) holds an annual gala every summer.
-For this year, they planned to place marketing street teams at various NY MTA stations to generate buzz and raise awareness.
+For this year, the organization planned to place marketing street teams at various NY MTA stations to generate buzz and raise awareness.

-However, the organization is constrained by following factors:
+However, the organization was constrained by following factors:
 <ul>
 <li>Time constraint.
 Short timeline prior to the event </li>
-<li>Funding constraint</li>
+<li>Funding constraint.
+Limited funding available</li>
 <li>Labor constraint.
 Limited number of teams available. </li>
 </ul>

-## Goals
+### Goals

-Optimizing the placement of Marketing team and maximizing the effectiveness of the campaign are critical.
+Optimizing the placement of marketing team and effectiveness of the campaign.
 Following goals should be achieved:
 <ul>

 <li>Raise fund</li>